LZorglub/DataTables.AspnetCore.Mvc/README.md

         )
 ```

-If json source didn't match your table header you must define your dataTable columns as explain [here](https://datatables.net/manual/ajax)
+If json source didn't match your header table it's required to define your columns as explain [here](https://datatables.net/manual/ajax)

-This sample map the 3 table columns with json properties name, position and office.
+This sample map the columns with the json properties : name, position and office.
 ```javascript
         @(Html.Ext().Grid<dynamic>().Name("example")
             .DataSource(c =>